grafana/beyla/docs/sources/config/index.md

 0, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192
 ```

-Default values are UNSTABLE and could change if Prometheus or OpenTelemetry semantic
+The default values are UNSTABLE and could change if Prometheus or OpenTelemetry semantic
 conventions recommend a different set of bucket boundaries.

 ## OTEL traces exporter